-- Development proposed on, or in proximity to, sand dunes and beaches shall comply with the Prince Edward Island Environmental Assessment Act, as amended. - Where a new lot is proposed adjacent to a sand dune, the lot shall be set back a minimum of 60 metres from the sand dune, measured from the inland boundary of the dune.
-Exceptions may be granted where a study prepared by a qualified expert demonstrates that the setback to the dune may be reduced without negative impacts. - Where a new building is proposed adjacent to a sand dune, the building shall be set back a minimum of 30.5 metres to the sand dune, measured from the inland boundary of the dune.
-Exceptions may be granted where a study prepared by a qualified expert demonstrates that the setback to the dune may be reduced without negative impacts. - 4) Where a new building is proposed adjacent to a beach, the building shall be set back a minimum of 22.9 metres, or 60 times the rate of erosion, whichever is greater, measured from the top of bank.
+- Development proposed on, or in proximity to, sand dunes and beaches shall comply with the Prince Edward Island Environmental Protection Act R.S.P.E.I.
+1988, E-9, as amended. - 2) Where a new lot is proposed adjacent to a sand dune, the lot shall be set back a minimum of 60 metres (196.6 ft.) from the sand dune, measured from the inland boundary of the dune.
+Exceptions may be granted where a study prepared by a qualified expert demonstrates that the setback to the dune may be reduced without negative impacts. - 3) Where a new building is proposed adjacent to a sand dune, the building shall be set back a minimum of 30.5 metres (100.1 ft.) to the sand dune, measured from the inland boundary of the dune.
+Exceptions may be granted where a study prepared by a qualified expert demonstrates that the setback to the dune may be reduced without negative impacts. - 4) Where a new building is proposed adjacent to a beach, the building shall be set back a minimum of 22.9 metres (75.1 ft.), or 60 times the rate of erosion, whichever is greater, measured from the top of bank.
 Exceptions may be granted where a study prepared by a qualified expert demonstrates that the setback to the beach may be reduced without negative impacts.

-- 5) Notwithstanding the policies of this section, in no case shall a road be constructed on a sand dune. - 6) The Development By-law may contain additional regulations for development adjacent to sand dunes and beaches.
+- 5) Notwithstanding the policies of this section, in no case shall a road be constructed on a sand dune. - 6) The Development Bylaw may contain additional regulations for development adjacent to sand dunes and beaches.